 The fact that most web and programming languages were designed by English or western corporations means that the majority of documentation and educational resources are in English.
 Thus, although most of these resources are translated into Japanese, there is still a delay in technologies being up-to-date.

 One of the specificities of Japanese culture that has influenced their web design is Japanese consumer behavior.
 Japanese consumers require a high level of assurance prior to making a purchase decision.
 This means products must come with lengthy descriptions and technical specifications.
-Buyers are not easily swayed by merely a catchy headline or attractive image.
+Mere catchy headlines or attractive images do not easily sway buyers.

 In addition, Japanese companies often perceive the web as an advertising platform to push their message across as loudly as possible rather than a tool to enable people.
 Due to this notion, websites end up similar to a pamphlet which features the maximal concentration of information into the smallest space, instead of an interactive tool.